Grax32/Grax32.github.io/2014/05/notes-on-time-zones.md

+---
+layout: pages
+permalink: /2011/11/post.html
-Grax Coding: Notes on Time Zones
+title: Notes on Time Zones
+---
 <b>TLDR Version</b><br />
 <i>In your persistence medium, database or otherwise, convert all times to UTC before storing them, store all times as UTC, and convert on-the-fly to the user's local time zone when displaying. &nbsp;In order to convert accurately, use the location style time zones such as "America/Chicago" or "Australia/Sydney".</i><br />
 <br />